lagimik/PartnerCrucible/SaaS.md

 ## Purpose

-A collection of partner resources for build a Software as a Service offering
+A collection of partner resources for build a Software as a Service offering.
+To contribute to this section, see [Contributer's Guide](Contributing.md)

 ## References